 - Throughout the organization, internal parties across business units learn, share, and innovate using internal portions of the API Portal.

 As a leader over Product, Engineering, and/or Business Development, how do you justify spending on customizing an API Portal that you’ve either built or bought when your API is not directly monetized?
-Let’s take a look at how to answer to these tough decisions.
+Let’s look at how to answer to these tough decisions.

 Technology innovation requires organizations to balance keeping the lights on, building products and services to delight existing employees and customers, and quietly doing new things in better ways.
 How do you challenge committed resources from any of these areas?